Raymond Baxter: BBC career

 Baxter joined the BBC in 1950.
 He provided radio commentary on the funerals of King George VI in 1952 and Winston Churchill in 1965, the former commentary given while suspended from the ceiling of Westminster Abbey.
 He also reported at the coronation of Queen Elizabeth II in 1953, reporting from Trafalgar Square.

 Baxter was an accomplished rally driver and competed in the Monte Carlo Rally twelve times, six of them as a member of the BMC Works Team.
 He also competed in numerous Alpine, Tulip and RAC Rallies, which was satirised in the character Roland Thraxter in Peter Ustinov's Grand Prix du Rock.
 He was a crew member in the New Zealand Air Race in 1953, in a British European Airways Vickers Viscount.

 Having an authoritative voice, he frequently commentated on motoring and aviation events.
 He was the BBC's motoring correspondent from 1950 to 1966, including at least twenty Formula One races, the Le Mans 24-hour race, and the Monte Carlo Rally.
 To parody this, he was invited to appear in an episode of Hancock's Half Hour when Hancock entered the rally, and onto I'm Sorry I Haven't A Clue to commentate on sessions of Mornington Crescent.
-In 1960, he narrated Look at Life (film series)' 'Against the Clock', a short film about the RAC Limited's 2,000-mile UK rally.
+In 1960, he narrated the Look at Life series, and a short film, Against the Clock, about the RAC Limited's 2,000-mile UK rally.

 From 1967 to 1968, he was briefly Director of Motoring Publicity for the British Motor Corporation, while still presenting for the BBC.
 Following BMC's takeover by Leyland Motors, it was decided to dispense with Baxter's services in this post, and he returned to work full-time for the BBC.
 He presented the BBC's coverage of Farnborough Airshows from 1950 to 1986.
 He reported on the first flight of Concorde and was the first reporter to broadcast from an aeroplane, ocean liner and underwater.
 For thirty years, he was the regular commentator at the Royal British Legion's annual Festival of Remembrance at the Albert Hall and at the Royal Tournament.
 He presented the opening ceremony of the 1960 Summer Olympics, deputising for an indisposed Richard Dimbleby.